Returning to Learning ~ Focusing on Safety

 • Teachers have a moveable plexiglass shield to place between themselves and students when working individually or in small groups.

 • K-2 will eat in the lunchroom.
 Grades 3-5 will eat in classrooms.
-This allows us to clean lunch tables in between shifts and accommodate all students, no matter if we are in Hybrid or full in-person learning.
+This allows us to clean lunch tables in between shifts and accommodate all students.

 • For K-2 students in the lunchroom, there will be no more than 5 people at a lunch table (which usually accommodates 12).
 Students will be seated diagonally across from each other in a zigzag pattern, with 3 feet between students.